Hunterdii/30-Days-Of-Rust/Variables, DataTypes/02_variables_data_types.md

 - We covered the various **data types** available in Rust, including numeric types, boolean, character, and string.
 - We completed exercises to solidify our understanding of variables and data types.

 🌟 _Great job on completing Day 2!
-Keep practicing, and get ready for Day 3 where we will explore operators in Rust!_
+Keep practicing, and get ready for Day 3 where we will explore Control Flow in Rust!_

 Thank you for joining **Day 2** of the 30 Days of Rust challenge!
 If you found this helpful, don’t forget to ⭐ star this repository, share it with your friends, and stay tuned for more exciting lessons ahead!